-Welcome to the RSO Advisor resources webpage!
-Here, you will find content specifically designed for advisors to better serve their students and the organizations they represent.
-If you have any questions that are not answered on this page, please feel free to contact the Graduate Assistant for RSO Development at firstname.lastname@example.org.
+RSO advisors are important because they serve as role models for students and their involvement in the organization provides learning experiences that are transferable to situations beyond college.
+If you have any questions that are not answered on this page, please contact the Graduate Assistant for RSO Development: email@example.com.

-An RSO advisor can be any of the following (AND ONLY any of the following):
+An RSO advisor may be any of the following:

-- A local community member who is not a current Western student, but has experience relevant to your RSO's mission/purpose
+A local community member who has expertise that is relevant to the RSO's mission/purpose.

-Please note that current WMU undergraduate students cannot serve as RSO advisors.
+Please note: WMU undergraduate students cannot serve as RSO advisors.

 The RSO Advisor Guide is the go-to document for advisors.
 It outlines the basics of serving as an RSO Advisor and includes information about campus resources, University policies, and much more.
 Links to advisor forms are available at the end of the guide.